Axia-Tech/AXIA-wiki/docs/general/axialunar/axialunar-coc.md

 relating to harassment, please contact the administrator of the channel you’re in.

 This Code of Conduct may be revised at any time.
-We are always willing to revise this document based on feedback from the AXIALunar participants and/or the AXIASolar community.
+We are always willing to revise this document based on feedback from the AXIALunar participants and/or the AXIACoin community.